 The EV6 comes standard with a variety of driver-assistance features, including automated emergency braking and automatic high beams.
 There are a number of other optional aids that can be added to make the experience even safer.

-Standard blind-spot monitoring and rear cross-traffic warning, standard adaptive cruise control, lane-keeping assist, and available remote parking assist are among the key safety features.
+The key safety features are standard blind-spot monitoring and rear cross-traffic warning, standard adaptive cruise control, lane-keeping assist, and available remote parking assist.

 The price of Kia’s EV6, the firm’s first all-electric model, has been announced, and it ranges from $42,115 to $57,115 (including the required destination fee), according to the company.
 All-wheel drive (AWD) and rear-wheel drive (RWD) models will be available in the EV6 portfolio.